7 Benefits to Adjustable Beds and Mattresses

 1. Decreasing Back Pain

-and migraines.
 An adjustable bed eliminates the need for special pillows that seek to cure these common problems.

-with the raising of the foot of the bed to elevate the legs and you further reduce the pressure on the base of the spine.
-Adjustable
+Combine this with the raising of the foot of the bed to elevate the legs and you further reduce the pressure on the base of the spine.

-beds and mattresses are great for people who suffer from upper and lower back pain.
-Chiropractors often recommend them to
+Adjustable beds and mattresses are great for people who suffer from upper and lower back pain.
+Chiropractors often recommend them to complement their treatments.

 2. Asthma and Sleep Apnea

 An adjustable bed frame that allows you to raise the head not only reduces pressure on the spine, it also reduces pressure on the neck and throat.

 Those who suffer from sleep apnea, asthma, or snoring will find that an adjustable frame bed is able to make breathing easier for them.